exekube/demo-istio-project/README.md

 └── terraform.tfvars # Terraform remote state config et al.
 ```

-In the `live` directory, we have a directory structure with *live modules* in leaf directires, each configured via a `terraform.tfvars` file.
-Each of the live modules uses Terragrunt to import a project-scoped (sometimes directly global-scoped) module and configure it for the specific environment.
+In `live`, we have a directory structure with *live modules* in leaf directires.
+Each of the live modules uses Terragrunt to import a project-scoped (sometimes directly global-scoped) module and configure it for a specific environment.

-Live modules are similar in scope to Terraform Enterprise [workspaces](/), namely because each will have some unique input variables and a unique Terraform state file (`default.tfstate`).
+Live modules are similar in scope to Terraform [workspaces](/), namely because each will have:

+- Unique input variables
+- A unique Terraform state file

+## Configuring the project

+### Global settings: docker-compose.yaml

+...

+### network module

+...

+### cluster module

+...

+### cluster-admin module

+...

+### istio / istio-nightly modules

+...

+### cert-manager module

+...

+### bookinfo module

+...

+## Contributions

+Contributions are welcome!